transcending1/Review/admin/subpage/modules/module_doc/Bi-Class SVM.md

 # Bi-Class SVM
+## Detailed Info
-+ Description
+### Description

-C-Support Vector Classification.
-The implementat ion is based on libsvm.
-The fit time scales at lea st quadratically with the number of samples and may be impractical beyond tens of thousands of samples.
-For large datasets consider using :cl ass:`sklearn.svm.LinearSVC` or :class:`sklearn. linear_model.SGDClassifier` instead, possibly afte r a :class:`sklearn.kernel_approximation.Nystro em` transformer.
-The multiclass support is hand led according to a one-vs-one scheme.
-For detai ls on the precise mathematical formulation of the provided kernel functions and how `gamma`, `coe f0` and `degree` affect each other, see the cor responding section in the narrative documentation: :ref:`svm_kernels`.
+'C-Support Vector Classification.
+The implementat\n             ion is based on libsvm.
+The fit time scales at lea\n             st    quadratically with the number of samples and\n              may be impractical    beyond tens of thousands of\n              samples.
+For large datasets    consider using :cl\n             ass:`sklearn.svm.LinearSVC` or    :class:`sklearn.\n             linear_model.SGDClassifier` instead, possibly afte\n             r a    :class:`sklearn.kernel_approximation.Nystro\n             em` transformer.
+The multiclass support is hand\n             led according to a one-vs-one scheme.
+For detai\n             ls on the precise mathematical formulation of the \n             provided    kernel functions and how `gamma`, `coe\n             f0` and `degree` affect each    other, see the cor\n             responding section in the narrative documentation:\n                 :ref:`svm_kernels`.'

 | category | sub_category | type | cpu | gpu | memory | pipe_status |
 | --- | --- | --- | --- | --- | --- | --- |
 | Machine Learning | Binary Classification | DOCKER | 1 | 0 | 2048 | keep |

-# Parameter Detail
+### Parameter Detail

 | name | is_input | category | default | required | selector_model |
 | --- | --- | --- | --- | --- | --- |